Ella Jenkins: Early life and education

 Jenkins was born to African American parents Annabelle Walker Jenkins and Obadiah Jenkins in St. Louis, Missouri, in 1924.
 When she was four years old, she moved to Chicago with her older brother and her now single mother, who worked as a domestic worker.
 She grew up in predominantly lower-middle-class neighborhoods in the south side of Chicago.
 Jenkins received no formal musical training, and developed an appreciation for music while growing up in a family of Christian Scientists with eclectic musical tastes.
 Her uncle, Floyd Johnson, introduced her to the harmonica and the blues of such renowned musicians as T-Bone Walker, Memphis Slim, Little Brother Montgomery and Big Bill Broonzy.
 Her family frequently moved around the south side and, as she moved to different neighborhoods, she learned new children's rhythms, rhymes and games.
 Gospel music became a part of her soundscape as neighborhood churches broadcast their services onto the street.
 She also enjoyed tap dancing lessons at the local theater and was able to go to the Regal Theater to see such performers as Cab Calloway, Count Basie, and Peg Leg Bates.
 Cab Calloway is the person who she credits with getting her interested in call and response singing.
-As a teenager, Jenkins was also exposed to music from around the world through records released by Folkway Records.
+As a teenager, Jenkins was also exposed to music from around the world through records released by Folkways Records.
 In the late 1940s, Jenkins was involved with the Chicago branch of Congress of Racial Equality.

 She graduated from DuSable High School in 1942.
 She then worked at the Wrigley Company and at the University of Chicago in a clerical position.
 Three of her female coworkers encouraged her to return to school, and she entered Woodrow Wilson Junior College (now Kennedy–King College) in 1945; later in life, she tracked down all three women to thank them.
 At Woodrow Wilson, she became interested in the music of other cultures through her Mexican, Cuban and Puerto Rican friends.
 She graduated from Woodrow Wilson in 1947 with an associate's degree.
 During these years, Jenkins was also an enthusiastic table tennis player.
 In 1948 she won the Chicagoland Women's Table Tennis Championship, and was invited to join the national table tennis team, but was unable to due to associated costs.

 She went on to attend Roosevelt University for a year before transferring to San Francisco State University, where she picked up Yiddish and Hebrew songs from her Jewish residence hall neighbors.
 While attending SFSU, she began singing in coffeehouses for adult audiences.
 In 1951, she graduated from SFSU with a BA in Sociology with minors in Child Psychology and Recreation.
 Upon graduating, she returned to Chicago.

 Jenkins and the city of Chicago celebrated her 100th birthday on August 4, 2024 at Ella Jenkins Park in the Old Town Triangle neighborhood.
 On November 9, 2024, Jenkins died at an assisted living facility in Chicago; she was 100.